How to Write a Business Case | A Step-by-Step Guide with Examples

 Risks and Returns

-Analyze the risks of choosing this solution, explain them in detail.
+Analyze the risks of choosing this solution, and explain them in detail.
 Also, forecast the return on the investment you receive through this solution.

 Recommend a Preferred Solution